MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockRenderDistance.md

 When creating a Custom Block you have a lot of things to consider about how it is displayed in the world.
 One of the important ones for making it feel like a seamless integration with existing blocks is getting the right render distance.

-If you’re making a new crop you want it to stay visible as long as a the existing vanilla crops do.
-To be able to control the render distance we first need to understand the relationship between render_method and render distance.
+If you’re making a new crop you want it to stay visible as long as the existing vanilla crops do.
+To be able to control the render distance we first need to understand the relationship between render method and render distance.

 ## Render Method